Pearlscale Fancy GoldfishFamily: Cyprinidae Carassius auratus auratusPhoto © Animal-World: Courtesy David Brough

 - Feeding Frequency: Several feedings per day

-Regular weekly water changes of 1/4 to 1/3 is strongly recommended to keep these fish healthy.
+These goldfish need to be kept in a well-maintained tank and given a proper diet to stay healthy.
+Minimum tank size is 10 gallons, so make sure water changes are frequent in such as small tank.
+Regular weekly water changes of 1/4 to 1/3 are strongly recommended to keep these fish healthy.
 Snails can be added as they reduce the algae in the tank, helping to keep it clean.

 - Tank Shape